Summit-Sailors/dioxus-browser-extension-builder/README.md

 # Dioxus Browser Extension Builder

-A CLI tool for building and developing browser extension with Dioxus and WebAssembly.
+A CLI tool for building and developing browser extensions with Dioxus and WebAssembly.

 ## Overview